 An example of sagacity is when a person refuses to get in the car with someone who has been drinking.

-Origin: Fr sagacité < L sagacitas
+Origin: Fr sagacité from Classical Latin sagacitas

 Origin: French sagacité, from Old French sagacite, from Latin sagācitās, quickness of perception, from sagāx, sagāc-, of keen perception; see sagacious.